complexusprada/IntroLabs/IntroClassFiles/Tools/IntroClass/AppLocker/AppLocker.md

 When you get the User Account Control Prompt, select Yes.

-And, open a Ubuntu command prompt:
+And, open a Kali command prompt:

 ![](attachments/Clipboard_2020-06-17-08-32-51.png)